 Wellness, Naturally: Balancing Kapha in Late Winter

-During the weeks before the advent of spring, kapha begins to awaken.
-Ayurveda teaches us that our bodies mimic what takes place in the ebb and flow of nature’s seasons.
-In late winter, we may find ourselves beginning to notice the qualities of kapha (earth & water) in ourselves that are abundant in the upcoming springtime.
+As the winter months wear down and we come into the weeks before spring, kapha season begins to awaken.
+Ayurvedic medicine teaches us that our bodies mimic what takes place in the ebb and flow of nature’s seasons.
+While the vata dosha predominates in early winter, in late winter we find ourselves beginning to notice the qualities of kapha (earth & water) in ourselves that are abundant in the upcoming springtime.

-The heavy, wet qualities of spring rain and melting snow are reflected in our bodies, and we may feel out of balance as we try to adjust to the new season.
-We’ve put together a few tips for making the most of this transitional time, so you can live your life feeling energized and empowered.
+The heavy, wet qualities of spring rain and melting snow are reflected in our bodies.
+We may feel out of balance as we adjust to the new season, which can certainly compromise our well-being.
+To help ease this transition, we’ve put together a few tips to embrace an ayurvedic lifestyle, balance kapha and keep you energized and empowered as the seasons shift.

 This list offers a brief psychophisiological profile for the kapha dosha and energy.